Defender reporting on banana sector risks prosecution

 In Ecuador, Jorge Acosta, coordinator of the banana workers’ union ASTAC (Asociación Sindical de Trabajadores Agrícolas y Campesinos), which organises around 1,500 banana workers across the country, is a well renowned human rights defender who has worked for over ten years to address labour rights, health and safety issues and environmental impacts in the banana sector.
 Jorge Acosta is also the president of the Ecuadorian Consultative Council for the Free Trade Agreement (FTA) with the EU, a dialogue mechanism between civil society and various Ecuadorian government bodies, established to ensure a correct implementation of the FTA.

-On April 18, 2019, an official complaint was presented to the Ecuadorian Attorney General by a private individual.
+on April 18, Jorge Acosta was notified that an official complaint had been presented to the Ecuadorian Attorney General by a private individual.
 The complaint accused Jorge Acosta of “creating economic panic”, a crime chargeable with five to seven years in prison according to article 307 of the Comprehensive Organic Penal Code.
 According to the complaint, Jorge had spread false information in order to hurt the economy of the country and in favour of competitors.
 The accusations made against Jorge Acosta came shortly after he published a complaint directed to the European Commission stating that Ecuador is in breach of the part of the FTA with EU concerning respect for basic labour rights.
 The complaint addresses the persistence of informal working relationships, exploitation of workers, undue deductions from workers’ salaries, a breach of the monthly minimum wage and restrictions of the right to freedom of association.
 It also highlights negative impacts on the health of workers exposed to agrochemical products used intensively in banana production.

 The accusation against Jorge is a threat to freedom of speech and association and exemplifies a global tendency to try to quiet defenders through lawsuits, known as strategic lawsuits against public participation.
 According to Jorge Acosta, he has also received a number of threats, including death threats.
 Article 307 of the Ecuadorian penal code was recently criticised by the UN Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression, David Kaye, who visited the country in 2018.
 Articles 307 (and 322) provides penalties of five to seven years imprisonment for anyone who disseminates false information that results in “economic” or “financial panic,” both vaguely-defined in the code.
 According to David Kaye, it has permitted abusive prosecution of media, journalists, and individual citizens, for defamation against public officials, undermining the ways in which free expression serves to hold public officials accountable.
 After the country visit, the UN Special rapporteur recommended the decriminalisation of these types of offences.